JMSafadi/alias-game/readme.md

 Error Responses:
 ```
-404 Lobby Not Found: The specified lobby does not exist.
+404 The specified lobby does not exist.
 400 Invalid Team Assignment: Some players are missing or already
 assigned.
 ```